kayla-himmel/ai-hackathon-microsite/README.md

   - Ticket number: Commit message in past tense
   - Ex: `AI-16: Added project setup`
 - See for ticket numbers: <https://github.com/users/kayla-himmel/projects/1>

+## Releases

+- Project is setup to use Github Pages
+- On merge, Github automatically starts a workflow in Actions to build and deploy to production